-To make it simple for you to find the information you need, we've grouped those details together under two headings: Dressing for the Occasion and Getting Physically, Mentally and Emotionally Prepared.
+To make it simple for you to find the information you need, we've grouped those details together under two headings: Dressing for the Occasion and Physical, Mental and Emotional Preparation.

-What is expected of us when attending a funeral service today is far different from the expectations of those living in the Victorian era.
+Expectations of us when attending a funeral service today are far different from the expectations of those living in the Victorian era.
 According to Alison Petch, a researcher Oxford University, "in those years, black clothing was worn for the funeral and for a year following the death...by close relatives, gradually being replaced by other dark colors."

-As we moved into the twentieth century, the Roman and Victorian demands became less strict; "people attending a funeral wore semi-formal clothing, which for adult men would usually mean a suit and tie in dark colors".
+Moving into the twentieth century, Roman and Victorian demands became less restrictive: "people attending a funeral wore semi-formal clothing, which for adult men would usually mean a suit and tie in dark colors".

 Without a doubt, these strict special dress requirements have fallen by the wayside, at least to some degree.
-Although many websites proclaim that black is the right color to wear for a funeral today, wearing a color other than black isn't seen as disrespectful; but you want to avoid wearing brightly colored or wildly patterned fabrics (unless actually requested to do so by the family).
-And for women or girls, a modest appearance is preferred.
+Although many websites proclaim that black is the right color to wear for a funeral today, wearing a color other than black isn't usually seen as disrespectful; but you want to avoid wearing brightly colored or wildly patterned fabrics (unless requested otherwise by the family).
+A modest and sober appearance is generally appropriate.

 The death of a loved one is among the most stressful experiences we will ever endure.
-The early days of bereavement, are a time of frayed nerves, when emotions run high and hours of restful sleep are hard to find.
+The early days of bereavement, are a time of frayed nerves, when emotions run high and hours for restful sleep are hard to find.
 These difficult days are then followed by the funeral service (where, even though you're grief stricken, you're expected to perform with some social grace).
-How can you possibly survive; or better yet thrive, during such trials as these?
-Here are some suggestions we believe you'll find valuable:
+How can you possibly survive-- or better yet thrive-- during such trials as these?
+Here are some suggestions you may find valuable:

 Who better to turn to for assistance in preparing for a funeral?
 We've got the experience and insights which could make this situation easier for you and those you love.
 If you have questions about preparing for a funeral service—either as a member of the family or as a guest—we're here to support you in any way we can.
 We're standing at the ready; simply call us at 281-441-2171.